 Group settings differentiate the Joint Replacement Center from typical hospital stays.
 Group therapy builds camaraderie and even competition among the patients who attend classes and have lunch with fellow patients, coaches and staff.
 And the cruise ship-themed ‘Walking Board’ tracks the number of steps an individual takes each day.
 The more steps taken, the further patients venture on their journey to recovery.

-Douglas Garland, M.D., is an orthopedic surgeon and the medical director of MemorialCare Joint Replacement Center at Long Beach Memorial Medical Center.
+Douglas Garland, M.D., is an orthopedic surgeon and the medical director of MemorialCare Joint Replacement Center at Long Beach Medical Center.